 The research association clearly identifies those patients participating in clinical research studies.
 For current participants, "Research Active" will display in the patient header.

 "Research Active" will also display if the patient has a "Preconsent" status on the trial.
 This status is used to allow research appointments to be scheduled for a future date.

-If a research appointment is needed within 24 hours and there is no Preconsent study association for the patient in Epic, please put 'Urgent' in the subject line of the email submitting the Research Subject Preconsent Status form to the CRBO.
-Page the CRBO at pager 13801 with the MRN, Name, and IRB #.
-Once the preconsent association is entered, the CRBO will contact study team.
+If a research appointment is needed within 24 hours and there is no Preconsent study association for the patient in Epic, please put 'Urgent' in the subject line of the email submitting the Research Subject Preconsent Status form to the Research Indicator inbox.
+Once the preconsent association is entered, the support team will contact study team.

 After the appointment has occurred the study team only needs to send an updated form if the subject did not sign consent and no longer needs the Preconsent research association in Epic.
 When the study team enters the consented subject into eCRIS, the research association will be updated automatically within Epic.
 If the patient was discontinued from a study after the Epic upgrade in Aug 2011, "Research Inactive" will display in the header.
 If the participant has never been on a research study (after August 2011), the research indicator will not appear in most Epic view.
 Click on the research indicator in the patient header to go to the Research Studies page.
 The Research Studies page has additional details regarding any study associated with the patient, such as the title, IRB number, PI/study staff names and phone numbers, industrial account or zero charge account number, date of enrollment, and billing indicator.

 Research studies on which the patient is no longer active (if deactivated after Aug 2011) can be viewed by checking the "Inactive" box.
 Click on the "Details" button for the trial to find the date a patient discontinued from the trial.